Corasinth/sec-scripts/README.md

 To use `sql-command-generator.ahk`, you need to first install [AutoHotKeyScript v2](https://www.autohotkey.com/).

 Then click the green `Code` button on this repository and download it as a zip file.
 Unpack it, run `sql-command-generator.ahk`, follow the dialogue prompts, and the SQL command will be copied to your clipboard.
+In LibreBase, you can go to the `Queries` section in the left hand menu and use `Create Query in SQL View...` to run the query.

 You can change the default value for the name of the main database table by opening the `sql-command-generator.ahk` file with a text editor like Notepad and changing the `databaseFileName` variable.
 Simply change the text in the quotes next to the variable, save, and the next time you run the `sql-command-generator.ahk` script the default text should have changed.